-Born in Bucharest, Romania, Eugene Alcalay began playing piano at the age of two and composing from the age of eight.
+Born in Bucharest, Romania on 13 October 1966, Eugene Alcalay began playing piano at the age of two and composing from the age of eight.
 From 1984, he studied in the USA with Leonard Bernstein.
 He attained bachelor degrees in piano and composition at Indiana University School of Music, and then Bernstein helped him to continue his studies at the Curtis Institute and at Juilliard.
+His other teachers included Seymour Lipkin, Robert McDonald, Karen Shaw, James Tocco, Milton Babbitt and Ned Rorem.

-He is currently associate professor of piano at the University of Wisconsin-Platteville and has a performance career which has taken him to three continents.
+He was associate professor of piano at the University of Wisconsin-Platteville and had a performance career which took him to three continents.

 CD Spotlight.
 Striking Motifs - Eugene Alcalay plays Liszt, heard by Robert Anderson.
 'Alcalay characterises this music admirably.'